Basic Income and the United Nations

 Over the years, governments have faced calls to reduce taxation and minimise government expenditure, which can occur both during economic downturns and while the economy is doing well.
 In response, governments have attempted to minimise welfare expenditure with rigid or narrow targeting of welfare payments to those most in need.

 To minimise expenditure, governments have subjected welfare recipients to means testing so that not all people are eligible for welfare.
-Those who do receive payments are subjected to rigid monitoring, low thresholds above which high abatement rates apply, sanctions, and other restrictions.
-These severe or narrow targeting schemes and restrictions applied on an individual basis are administratively complex and expensive in practice, prone to error, punitive in nature, and generally create poverty traps that are counterproductive and work against the intent of Articles 9 and 11.
+Those who do receive payments are subjected to rigid monitoring, low-income thresholds above which high abatement rates apply, sanctions, and other restrictions.

 In addition, taxation schemes and government subsidies often favour the wealthy or very wealthy while penalising those with little or middle incomes and those with little accumulated wealth.
 Any scheme intended to meet a government’s obligations under the UDHR and the ICESCR should ensure that the net transfer of money is from those who have the most to those who have the least.
 Tax schemes that transfer wealth from those with little to those with a lot should not be considered.

-A Basic Income paid to everyone equally is a better alternative than traditional narrow-targeted welfare systems.
+A Basic Income paid to everyone equally is a better alternative than traditional, narrow-targeted welfare systems.

 –